Richard Steadman: Accomplishments

-Dr. Steadman treated countless Olympians and professional athletes across various sports and was sought out by some of the world's best-known athletes and public figures for treatment.
-His ability to return high-level athletes with injuries to medal-winning victories following surgery and rehab made him an iconic figure in sports medicine.
-Dr. Steadman's success in helping elite athletes who had suffered potentially career-ending injuries return to major athletic achievements included professional soccer players, NFL athletes, MLB players, NBA athletes and skiers.
+Steadman treated Olympians and professional athletes across various sports.
+Steadman's success in helping elite athletes who had suffered potentially career-ending injuries return to major athletic achievements included professional soccer players, NFL athletes, MLB players, NBA athletes and skiers.

-The notoriety did not drive Dr. Steadman.
-He wanted to help every patient, at every level of sport, as he made clear in this statement:

-On January 29, 2014, he announced that he was retiring from active surgical practice, however, he planned to continue consulting with his physician colleagues at The Steadman Clinic and serving as co-chairman of the Steadman Philippon Research Institute.
+On January 29, 2014, Steadman announced that he was retiring from active surgical practice, however, he planned to continue consulting with his physician colleagues at The Steadman Clinic and serving as co-chairman of the Steadman Philippon Research Institute.
 He said, "I cannot imagine a more fulfilling career than the one I have had as an orthopaedic physician.
 I'm lucky to have had so many patients determined to win again in their sports after serious knee injuries.
 Their will to succeed has played a large part in my success in treating them.
 Now I look forward to taking part in further research projects with SPRI scientists."

-Among the elite Olympian and professional athletes who went to Steadman’s clinic for procedures were: Ronaldo, Martina Navratilova, Lindsay Davenport, Dan Marino, Joe Montana, John Elway, Bruce Smith, Bode Miller and Picabo Street.
+Among the elite Olympian and professional athletes who went to Steadman’s clinic for procedures were: Ronaldo, Jamie Carragher, Martina Navratilova, Lindsay Davenport, Dan Marino, Joe Montana, John Elway, Bruce Smith, Bode Miller and Picabo Street.